The Web address of this

 distortions and

-trust problems, and for some...
+trust problems; and for some...

-Unseen, these false-self wounds seem "normal."
+Unseen, these psychological wounds seem "normal."

 They significantly

-stress relationships, careers, paren-ting, and physical and mental health.
+stress relationships, careers, parenting, and physical and mental health.

 Our media uses the vague term "mental illness" to refer to what this site

-calls "false self wounding."
+calls "psychological wounds."
 See this brief

 research summary and this reprint on